Flare by Spatie

 Identifying users

-By default, the following will be sent:
+By default, the following attributes are sent:

 • id